helionmusic/rhinobot_heroku/README.md

 First of all: [Create a Discord Bot account](https://discordpy.readthedocs.io/en/rewrite/discord.html)
 Don't forget to [add it to your Discord server](https://discordpy.readthedocs.io/en/rewrite/discord.html#inviting-your-bot)

 Clone this repository by typing `git clone https://github.com/helionmusic/rhinobot_heroku` in a Git window.
-I've downloaded it on my side to get everything setup and uploaded through the Heroku CLI
+If you want an earlier version of the bot for whatever reason, check out the [releases page](https://github.com/helionmusic/rhinobot_heroku/releases).

 Now, edit the `options.ini` file inside the `config` folder to set your bot's necessary configuration.